- Guide Me

 - Case Studies

-MuteClip® (Patent Pending) Double Plus is our best performing option for projects that require a ceiling soundproofing solution that is both very high performing and space-conscious at only 80mm.
-It works by creating lesser points of contact with the joist ceiling using our MuteClip® which is composed of a dual-density rubber in a galvanised metal case that performs like a shock absorber.
-The MuteClip® Channel affixes to the MuteClip® and the new soundproof ceiling which is composed of a dense layer of SoundPlank 19mm, a layer of Tecsound and a layer of dense Acoustic Plasterboard 15mm suspend away from the ceiling joists.
-What this ultimately results in is a vastly improved reduction of airborne noise, especially in the more problematic lower to middle-lower frequencies, as well as reducing impact noise and other forms of light vibration.
+MuteClip® (Patent Pending) Double Plus is our most popular option for projects that require a wall soundproofing solution that is both high performing and space-conscious, with only an 80mm loss of space.
+It creates fewer points of contact with the partition wall using the MuteClip® which is composed of a dual-density rubber in a galvanised metal case, acting as a shock absorber.
+The MuteClip® Channel affixes to the MuteClip® and the new soundproof wall which is composed of a layer of SoundPlank 19mm, Tecsound, and a dense layer Acoustic Plasterboard 15mm suspend away from the partition wall.
+What this ultimately results in is a vastly improved reduction of airborne noise, especially in the more problematic lower to middle-lower frequencies, as well as reducing immediate vibrations.

-MuteClip® Double Plus is available for specification on a wide range of projects that include large scale residential builds, commercial properties for increased privacy, and even audio recording and audio editing environments that are limited in space.
+MuteClip® Double Plus is available for specification on a wide range of projects that include large scale residential builds, commercial properties such as separating office partitions for increased privacy, and even audio recording and audio editing environments that are limited in space.
 This system is also suitable as a retrofit for those looking to improve existing properties, perfect for soundproofing the home.

-In projects where you are specifying the use of an acoustic system, our team can help you from start to finish and with the use of our MuteClip® Double Plus.
+Projects where you are specifying the use of an acoustic system our team can help you from start to finish and with the use of our MuteClip® Double Plus.
 We can provide Acoustic Modelling Data for estimating results, CAD drawings of the MuteClip® and Channel to aid visualisations, and fantastic rates so that you feel you're making the right choice.
-We also provide Acoustic Testing for existing structures as well as Part E Building Regulation testing and additional acoustic testing options for projects that include Gyms and Nightclubs or even homes that require or seek increased acoustic performance for improved living quality.
+We also provide Acoustic Testing for existing structures as well as Part E Building Regulation testing and additional acoustic testing options for projects that include: Gyms and Nightclubs or even homes that require or seek increased acoustic performance for improved living quality.